urvanov-ru/liquibase-schemaname/liquibase-schemaname/README.md

 SQL_FILTER_MATCH_ALL : table), new String[]{"TABLE"}));
 ```

-The code above returns two rows and liquibase select the first one.
+The code above returns two rows and liquibase selects the first one.
 But the first
 row is only for test-schema, not for test_schema.

 Liquibase uses java.sql.DatabaseMetadata#getTables.
 The method accepts schemaPattern